bartaakos/yii-shard-poc/README.md

     }
 ```

-Looking at the getter at the bottom you may say that there would be a quite convenient way to handle these kinds of connections among AR models (relations) but they cannot be used bacause they would do multi db joins:
+Looking at the getters at the bottom you may say that there would be a better way to handle these kinds of connections among AR models (relations) but they cannot be used bacause they would do multi db joins:
 ```php
     public function relations()
     {